Admsher/Scoreme_submission/README.md

 This project uses `pdfpy` and `pandas` to process PDF files and extract tables into Excel format.

-##Execution
+# #Execution

-The projecy can be run by just running.
+The project can be run by just running.

 ```bash
 python submission.py